revolist/revogrid-docs/compare/mui-x-grid-alternative.md

 This gives teams enough power to validate serious data-grid use cases before moving to Pro.

-### RevoGrid Pro Light
+### RevoGrid Pro Lite

-RevoGrid Pro Light is intended for production data apps that need deeper workflows, such as:
+RevoGrid Pro Lite is intended for production data apps that need deeper workflows, such as:

 * Excel import/export
 * formulas